Cumberland Lodge

 Cumberland Lodge is a 17th-century Grade II listed country house in Windsor Great Park 3.5 mi south of Windsor Castle.
 Since 1947 it has been occupied by the charitable foundation known as Cumberland Lodge, an educational charity and social enterprise that exists to empower young people to lead the conversation around social division.
-Cumberland Lodge enjoys views of Virginia Water Lake and its gardens are Grade I listed on the Register of Historic Parks and Gardens.
+Cumberland Lodge has views of Virginia Water lake and its gardens are Grade I listed on the Register of Historic Parks and Gardens.

 History of the building

 The house was built by John Byfield, an army captain, in 1650 when Oliver Cromwell divided up and sold off lots in Windsor Great Park.
 The house was called Byfield House until 1670.
 After the Restoration, King Charles II made the house the official residence of the Ranger of the Great Park – a Crown appointment always held by someone close to the Sovereign.
 It was then renamed New Lodge, and at times was also known as Ranger Lodge, Windsor Lodge or The Great Lodge at Windsor by which time its resident was Prince William, Duke of Cumberland, son of King George II (1746–1765).
-During this period, the building was subsequently adapted and altered for the Duke and his retinue by the architect Henry Flitcroft whose assistant Thomas Sandby designed Holly Grove which was only a mile away from Windsor (Cumberland) Lodge.
-Although the tradition of Deputy Rangers of Windsor Great Park residing at Holly Grove would soon emerge, an army officer - Captain John Deacon - was living there by 1772 when the entire extent of 'Holly Grove House' was 45 acre within a "very beautiful part of the forest".
+During this period, the building was adapted and altered for the Duke and his retinue by the architect Henry Flitcroft whose assistant Thomas Sandby designed Holly Grove which was only a mile away from Windsor (Cumberland) Lodge.
+Although the tradition of Deputy Rangers of Windsor Great Park residing at Holly Grove would soon emerge, an army officer – Captain John Deacon – was living there by 1772 when the entire extent of 'Holly Grove House' was 45 acre within a "very beautiful part of the forest".
 Flitcroft's designs for an improved "Elevation of the Garden Front of Windsor Great Lodge" are part of the Royal Collection Trust.

 Among those who have lived at the Lodge were: